esa-tu-darmstadt/altis_sycl/README.md

 _Note_:

-When building with CUDA support, the benchmarks currently do not run on other accelerators than the specified CUDA architecture in the CMake file.
-To either support older NVIDIA GPUs (feature level < 75) or compile kernels for CPUs, change the corresponding compiler arguments.
+Currently, when built with CUDA support, the benchmarks do not run on other accelerators than the specified CUDA architecture in the CMake file.
+To either support older NVIDIA GPUs (i.e., feature level < 75) or compile kernels for CPUs, change the corresponding compiler arguments.

 ## Running Benchmarks on FPGA or FPGA emulator
 For FPGAs, the binaries are located under the `build/cuda/levelX/benchmarkX` folders.